CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Probing Galaxy and Galaxy Cluster Evolution with Sunyaev-Zeldovich effects

 \subsection{Observations of the non-thermal SZ effect}

 The non-thermal SZ (ntSZ) effect provides information about the highly relativistic cosmic-ray electron populations in the ICM \citep{Ensslin2000,Colafrancesco2003,Colafrancesco2013}.
+The spectral signature of the ntSZ effect is similar to that of the rSZ effect but is shallower and smaller in amplitude than the rSZ spectrum.
+Since the ntSZ null is different from the rSZ null, one can exploit this difference in the spectral distortions to distinguish between the thermal and cosmic-ray electron populations.
 Typically, the overall contribution to the energy budget in clusters from these non-thermal electrons is only about 1\% \citep[e.g.,][]{Zandanel2014}.
 This makes a direct detection of the ntSZ effect incredibly difficult, even with the sensitivities of FYST.
-However, one can place meaningful upper limits on the mean number-densities of relativistic electrons by stacking the spectra of a large number of clusters.
+However, one can place meaningful upper limits on the mean number densities of relativistic electrons by stacking the spectra of a large number of clusters.
 When this exercise is carried out for clusters hosting radio halos (RHs), the known average synchrotron flux then provides a lower limit on the volume-averaged magnetic field.
-In Muralidhara et al. (in prep.), this analysis was performed for a sample of known RH clusters using the actual multifrequency data from the {\it Planck} satellite, and then a forecast was made for 200 RH clusters using simulated sky-maps for SO and FYST.
-The posterior probability distributions of the amplitudes of the tSZ and ntSZ effects, and the resulting limits on the cluster-averaged non-thermal electron densities (as well as \textit{B}-field values) are shown in Fig.\ref{fig:ntsz}.
+The limits are obtained under the assumption that the non-thermal electrons causing the ntSZ effect are the same population of electrons that emit synchrotron radiation in radio halos.
+In Muralidhara et al. (in prep.), this analysis was performed for a sample of known RH clusters using the multifrequency data from the {\it Planck} satellite, and then a forecast was made for 200 RH clusters using simulated sky maps for SO and FYST.
+The posterior probability distributions of the amplitudes of the tSZ and ntSZ effects, and the resulting limits on the cluster-averaged non-thermal electron densities (as well as \textit{B}-field values) are shown in Fig. \ref{fig:ntsz}.
 The SO$+$FYST data can provide highly competitive constraints on the average magnetic field within clusters, and when combined with results from Faraday rotation measurements \citep[e.g.,][]{Bonafede2011}, can rule out certain simplistic power-law models for cosmic-ray electrons.
+The value of adding FYST data in this regard is to gain better control over foregrounds, especially dust emission, which will in turn enable a better success with the matched filtering and spectral fitting techniques to get constraints on the ntSZ signal.